Before we get to the formula for calculating revenue, let's make another revenue formula very clear:

 Let's say a company offers a video subscription service for $8.99 a month, totaling $107.88 per year.
 On receipt of a yearly subscription purchase from a new customer, the company cannot simply record the entire year's subscription.
 Each monthly payment is recorded as it is delivered to the company, before being reversed and booked as revenue at the end-of-year cycle.

-Cash is not revenue, and treating them as the same thing could be fatal for your business.
+Cash flow is not revenue, and treating them as the same thing could be fatal for your business.
 Bear the difference in mind when calculating and recording your revenue.

 What to do with the data